yibeilahei/cookbook/README.md

 ```

 - `default` sets which device is pre-selected in that mode's picker.
-- `language` (top-level) is a script-family bucket used to recommend fonts
-  and (in `.xtch` mode) whether CJK-romanization is applicable.
-One of
-  `latin` (default; covers English, French, German, Spanish, etc.),
-  `japanese`, `chinese_simplified`, `chinese_traditional`, `korean`,
-  `cyrillic` (Russian, Ukrainian, etc.), `greek`, `arabic` (also
-  Persian/Urdu/Pashto), `hebrew`, `devanagari` (Hindi, Marathi, etc.),
-  `thai`, `bengali`, `tamil`, `telugu`, `kannada`, `malayalam`, `gujarati`,
-  `gurmukhi` (Punjabi), `odia`, `sinhala`, `myanmar`, `ethiopic` (Amharic,
-  Tigrinya), `khmer`, or `other` (any script without a curated font preset
-  -- pick fonts manually).
-Together these cover the scripts used by the
-  world's ~100 most-spoken languages.
-Auto-detected from the system locale by default, and re-detected
-  per-book from its own metadata when a book is added, if possible;
+- `orientation` (`portrait` or `landscape`) is per-device; landscape swaps
+  width/height so pages are laid out sideways.

+## Settings

+These are top-level fields in the same TOML (not per-device), and are also
 editable from the in-app Settings panel.

+- `language` is a script-family bucket used to recommend fonts and (in
+  `.xtch` mode) whether CJK-romanization is applicable.
+One of `latin`
+  (default; covers English, French, German, Spanish, etc.), `japanese`,
+  `chinese_simplified`, `chinese_traditional`, `korean`, `cyrillic`
+  (Russian, Ukrainian, etc.), `greek`, `arabic` (also Persian/Urdu/Pashto),
+  `hebrew`, `devanagari` (Hindi, Marathi, etc.), `thai`, `bengali`, `tamil`,
+  `telugu`, `kannada`, `malayalam`, `gujarati`, `gurmukhi` (Punjabi),
+  `odia`, `sinhala`, `myanmar`, `ethiopic` (Amharic, Tigrinya), `khmer`, or
+  `other` (any script without a curated font preset — pick fonts manually).
+  Together these cover the scripts used by the world's ~100 most-spoken
+  languages.
+Auto-detected from the system locale by default, and
+  re-detected per-book from its own metadata when a book is added, if
-Simplified vs. Traditional
+  possible.
+Simplified vs. Traditional Chinese can't be told apart from
-  Chinese can't be told apart from Calibre's language metadata alone (it
+  Calibre's language metadata alone (it normalizes `zh`, `zh-CN`, `zh-TW`,
-  normalizes `zh`, `zh-CN`, `zh-TW`, `zh-Hans`, `zh-Hant`, etc. all down to
+  `zh-Hans`, `zh-Hant`, etc. all down to the same generic code), so
-  the same generic code), so per-book auto-detection instead inspects the
+  per-book auto-detection instead inspects the book's title/author text for
-  book's title/author text for script-distinguishing characters; when a
+  script-distinguishing characters; when a title has none (e.g. very short,
-  title has none (e.g. very short, or spelled the same in both scripts),
+  or spelled the same in both scripts), detection is skipped and the
-  detection is skipped and the language must be picked manually.
+  language must be picked manually.
-- `font_size` (top-level, not per-device) is the Calibre PDF default font
-  size used when converting ebooks; editable from the in-app Settings panel.
+- `font_size` is the Calibre PDF default font size used when converting
+  ebooks.
 - `page_compression` (`.xtch` mode only, default off) stores each page as
   raw-DEFLATE when that shrinks it.
 Currently the only firmware that
-  supports page compression is lazahata; leave this off for other
+  supports page compression is lazahata; leave this off for other firmware.
-  firmware.
-Editable from the in-app Settings panel.
 - `ascii_romanization` (`.xtch` mode only) controls how CJK in `.xtch`
   filenames and chapter names is turned into ASCII. `japanese` (default)
   uses Hepburn romaji, `chinese` uses pinyin (used for both
-  `chinese_simplified` and `chinese_traditional` -- pinyin doesn't depend
+  `chinese_simplified` and `chinese_traditional` — pinyin doesn't depend
   on which script a book uses), `korean` uses Revised Romanization of
   hangul, `none` skips this extra pass (every other language, and every
   script including these three, still always gets a plain Unidecode
-  ASCII-fallback for `.xtch` filenames -- this setting only controls
+  ASCII-fallback for `.xtch` filenames — this setting only controls
   whether a higher-quality Japanese/Chinese/Korean-specific pass runs
   first).
 Named for what it controls (ASCII-safety), not a language
-  selection -- it's a byproduct of the `language` setting above, not a
+  selection — it's a byproduct of the `language` setting above, not a
   separate user-facing language choice.
 - `[fonts.macos]` / `[fonts.windows]` set the CJK fonts used for ebook → PDF
   conversion on each OS.
 Change these if a family is not installed.

 Low-level packer, for scripting (already a PDF, skips the app entirely):
 `python -m lib.pdf2xtch book.pdf`.
+Pass `--page-compression` to turn
+compression on (same lazahata-only caveat as above).